Implementing a type theory with primitives for subtyping

 In this project, you will work on the following goals:

-- Learn the basics of Martin-Löf type theory and its categorical semantics
+• Learn the basics of Martin-Löf type theory (and its categorical semantics, if you want)

-- Understand the paper “A Type Theory for Comprehension Categories with Applications to Subtyping”
+• Understand the type theory developed in “A Type Theory for Comprehension Categories with Applications to Subtyping” (and its categorical semantics, if you want)

 Contacts for the Project